-Unfolding durationally and spatially, as a socially activated thought-space, The Blue Light (BL) begins to circulate like a provisional interface in the staging of imaginary situations through a passing montage of images that continues to change forms, like a nomadic assembly of surfaces, textures and spaces, that sticks to unexpected quotidian events — as it drifts into/ with traces of local queer histories and their still-alive ghosts.
-Attempting to delay the sponsorship that semio-stimulation has on meaning, at a time when, according to Franco “Bifo” Berardi (The Uprising: on poetry and finance, 2012 and Heroes: Mass Murder and Suicide, 2015) — the transformative conditions of cognitive capitalism have themselves been cast as the main protagonists in the psychic dramatization of meaning, this wandering stage-for-thoughts begins to migrate towards the virtuality of an always-receding background, like an unwritten scenography that solicits the events of it’s own sayability, but without a subsequent arrival in language.
-Here, somewhere in between the making and the un-making of architecture as a thing that spatializes thoughts as relations into language, this hallucinatory action of seeking direction through the non-directional disassembly of direction itself, becomes a methodology for illuminating the placelessness of being inside of a non-being-with a state-of-refusal; the refusal of the here and the now, the refusal of tomorrow and of the what once was (or the “what” that may have been) — the refusal of being without refusing life.
-The pressing question that surfaces through the ongoingness of this search for how to become disappeared* — is around the act of imagination itself, and how it’s event(ing) might be practiced as a form of making that finds presence in the non-presence of being.
-Imagination as a form of being besides language, in order to enter it from the outside, as if going into language can be an entering into a place - a shelter that can only be built underneath all structures of meaning. **
+Unfolding durationally and spatially, as a socially activated thought-space, The Blue Light begins to circulate like a provisional interface in the staging of imaginary situations through a travelling montage of images that continues to change forms, like a nomadic assembly of surfaces, textures and spaces, that sticks to unexpected quotidian events — as it drifts into/ with traces of local queer histories and their still-alive ghosts.
+Attempting to delay the sponsorship that semio-stimulation has on meaning, at a time when, according to Franco “Bifo” Berardi (The Uprising: on poetry and finance, 2012 and Heroes: Mass Murder and Suicide, 2015) — the transformative conditions of cognitive capitalism have themselves been cast as the main protagonists in the psychic dramatization of meaning, this wandering stage-for-thoughts begins to migrate towards the virtuality of an always-receding background, like an unwritten scenography that solicits the events of it’s own sayability, but without a subsequent arrival in language (and as language).
+Here, somewhere in between the making and the un-making of architecture as a thing that spatializes thoughts as relations into meaning, and meaning as a thing that stabilizes the relationality of relations, this hallucinatory action that seeks direction through the non-directional disassembly of direction, begins to illuminate the placelessness of being inside of anon-being-with a state-of-refusal; the refusal of the here and the now, the refusal of tomorrow and of the what once was (or the “what” that may have been) — the refusal of being without refusing life.
+The pressing question that surfaces through the ongoingness of this search for how to search through what slips into the unsearchable — is around the act of imagination itself, and how its spacing might be inhabited as a form of making that finds presence in the non-presence of being.
+The Blue Light, in the sense of its material entanglements with what at times seems to be a state of abandonment, becomes a way of being with the uncertainty of an unpredictable future — a future that finds light through its withdrawal from meaning, and in turn, through the paradoxical possibility of extinction.**

 * Deleuze, Difference and Repetition, (1994, p.
 29, 32, 138, 262, 264)